Media startup Pico raises $4.5 million, launches

 Word came last week that Brooklyn-based Pico had raised $4.5 million in a seed round.
 We ventured over to WeWork Dumbo Heights to find out more from co-founder Nick Chen about the company with the goal of saving the journalism industry.

-Downtown Brooklyn Partnership: Want to introduce yourself?
+Downtown Brooklyn Partnership: Want to tell us about yourself?

-Nick Chen: My name is Nick Chen.
-I am, sadly, not a Brooklyn native.
+Nick Chen: I am, sadly, not a Brooklyn native.
 I am a San Francisco native.
 Jason Bade, my cofounder and I met in elementary school.
 I’ve only ever worked at startups and I thought I was going to spend my whole life in San Francisco.
 And then something happened, which was we realized there was a huge opportunity in media, in journalism.
 My sister is a correspondent for CNN, and I really knew nothing about media and journalism outside what she had told me but it didn’t take much to understand that something was wrong.
 And as designers, Jason and I knew that means there’s something to fix.

 It didn’t take much to understand that something was wrong [with journalism].
 And as designers, we knew that means there’s something to fix.